What Is Job Shadowing and How Can It Help Your Career?

 - Be informed about the job and company.
 Before you show up for job shadowing, spend some time familiarizing yourself with the person you will be shadowing — for instance, look up the person's profile on LinkedIn.
 It's also a good idea to visit the company's website.
 This context will be helpful during the experience.

 - Dress professionally.
 Because you are going to a person’s workplace, you need to dress professionally.
 What is considered “professional” depends on the job and the industry.
 When in doubt, ask your guidance counselor, career counselor, or even the person you are shadowing for advice.

 - Bring something to write on.
 You will want to take notes throughout your shadowing experience.
 You will also want to write down questions that arise.
 Bring a notepad and pen, so you are prepared.

 - Pick a good time.
 Pick a time to job shadow that works best for you.
 If you are a student, this might be your summer break, spring break, or winter break.
 However, you also need to consider the job.
 For example, if you want to shadow a teacher, it will be hard to find one working in the summer.
 Take both your schedule and the job’s schedule into account.

-Job shadowing often is done as a favor from established professionals to help people looking for a job, so if you do come across a job-shadowing opportunity, you should be polite, professional, and grateful for the opportunity.
+Job shadowing often is done as a favor by established professionals to help people looking for a job, so if you do come across a job-shadowing opportunity you should be polite, professional, and grateful for the opportunity.

 You also might ask to meet with the employee briefly after the job shadowing experience or on the last day you shadow to ask follow-up questions about what you saw and experienced.

-Be sure to stay in touch with the person you are shadowing — he or she will be invaluable as a networking contact as you begin to look for a job.
+Be sure to stay in touch with the person you are shadowing—he or she will be an invaluable networking contact as you begin to look for a job.